 Many other data collection requirements in the Settlement Agreement have been consistently compliant since achieving initial compliance.
-MPD provides data and codebooks within the agreed-upon timeframes, has provided manuals reflecting the data elements collected in each database system, and the FPC has published the 2022 data for public use.
+MPD provides data and codebooks within the agreed-upon timeframes, has provided manuals reflecting the data elements collected in each database system, and the FPC has published the 2023 data for public use.

 Settlement Agreement Paragraph Compliance Status IV.A.1 - Defendants shall ensure that every traffic stop, field interview, no-action encounter, frisk, and search conducted by any member of the MPD is documented in an electronic, digitized record regardless of the outcome of the encounter.
 Non-Compliant IV.A.2.a - Defendants shall ensure that all traffic stops are documented in TraCS.
 Non-Compliant IV.A.2.b - Defendants shall ensure that all field interviews are documented in RMS.
-Non-Compliant IV.A.2.c - Defendants shall ensure that all no-action encounters are documented in [RMS] 12 .
+Non-Compliant IV.A.2.c - Defendants shall ensure that all no-action encounters are documented in [RMS] .
 Non-Compliant IV.A.2.d - Defendants shall ensure that all frisks and searches are documented in either TraCS or RMS as appropriate, based on whether the circumstances of the frisk or search are appropriately characterized as a traffic stop or field interview.
 Non-Compliant IV.A.3.a-I - Whether stored in TraCS, RMS, or CAD the electronic, digitized record for each traffic stop, field interview, and no-action encounter shall include all of the following information: (see SA for full list of requirements).
 Compliant IV.A.3 - Defendants shall ensure that each traffic stop, field interview, and no-action encounter documented pursuant to this paragraphis assigned a unique stop identification number.
-Non-Compliant
+Non-Compliant IV.A.4 - A system will be created, if none currently exists, to ensure that all of the required information detailed in paragraph IV.A.3 is properly inputted into RMS, TraCS, and CAD.
+Functionally Compliant IV.A.5 - There shall be a unique identifier that bridges TraCS, RMS, and CAD in order to permit analysis of all traffic stops, field interviews, no-action encounters, frisks, and searches of a specific individual regardless of the database in which the information is stored.
+Functionally Compliant

-11 While we are unable to match the forms counted in this table from TraCS and RMS to CAD, the encounters that they represent are included in both our semiannual analysis of individualized, objective, and articulable reasonable suspicion as well as our annual analysis of racial and ethnic disparities.
+&lt;sup>11 While we are unable to match the forms counted in this table from TraCS and RMS to CAD, the encounters that they represent are included in both our semiannual analysis of individualized, objective, and articulable reasonable suspicion as well as our annual analysis of racial and ethnic disparities.

-12 The Settlement Agreement says that no-action encounters must be documented in CAD, however the Parties have agreed to document no-action encounters in RMS.
+&lt;sup>12 The Settlement Agreement says that no-action encounters must be documented in CAD, however the Parties have agreed to document no-action encounters in RMS.